rehierl/abstract-properties/14-x-types-of-scopes/14-1-types-of-scopes/1-0-types-of-scopes.md

 refer to the type-3 scope of a node.
 That is, this description is in regards to the scope of that node in the total document order (DPR).

-Note that **a node is being entered**, if any of its scopes are being entered.
+Note that **a node is being entered** if any of its scopes are being entered.
 Despite that, one can use descriptions such as **the type-x enter-event** in order to refer to the process of entering the corresponding scope.

-Note that, **a node is being exited** only if its type-0 scope is being exited.
+Note that **a node is being exited** only if its type-0 scope is being exited.
 Despite that, one can use descriptions such as **the type-x exit-event** in order to refer to the process of exiting the corresponding scope.